Serafin (band): Releases

 Although the band has been around for a few years, only two full albums have been released, No Push Collide (2003) on Taste Media, and To The Teeth (2007) on Our Rekords.
 They were produced by Dave Sardy in Los Angeles. and Ian Caple in London.

 Two singles were released before the album, Things Fall Apart and Day by Day.

 Serafin have released two four track EPs, also on Taste Media before No Push Collide.
 The first was in April 2002, the second in August 2002.

 Taste Media was bought by Warner Music Group in 2004 which forced the band into legal limbo with no way to get out of their contract and no funding to promote To The Teeth.
 The management was fired and all four members spent more time on side projects (New Telepathics, French Car And The Bulimic Wizards, Young Sawbones and Triggerbox).

 At the start of May 2005, Ben began releasing acoustic MP3s on their site, culminating in 21 ideas for songs free for download.
 The recording quality varies due to the nature of four-track recordings.
 They now have rough mixes of non-acoustic tracks on their Myspace page.

 The Second album, 'To The Teeth', was released in December 2007, under their new record label 'Our Rekords'.

+In 2020, a rarities compilation titled 0110110 was issued as a digital only release.
+In 2024, a b-sides compilation titled Serafin B-Sides was released.